WGNT: Centennial ownership, UPN affiliation, Viacom ownership, and Local TV/Dreamcatcher Broadcasting ownerships

 After the Family Group deal fell through, in August 1987, a group of local buyers scouted the station for a potential purchase.
-The scandal in televangelism at the time had hit CBN hard with a decline in donations; earlier that year, it had laid off 500 employees in Virginia Beach.
+Major scandals in televangelism at the time had hit CBN hard with a decline in donations; earlier that year, it had laid off 500 employees in Virginia Beach.
 A $12 million deal was initially reached in 1988 with Draper Communications of Delaware, but no deal was ever closed.
 Instead, the local investors under the aegis of Centennial Communications agreed in March 1989 to acquire WYAH.
 They included Raymond Bottom Jr., former editor of the Daily Press in Newport News, with a 72 percent stake; Ernest Harris, a former vice president of WVEC-TV; Robert L. Freeman, a local accountant; and W. Howard Jernigan, former general sales manager of WGH-AM-FM.

-After the FCC approved of the sale in July, and Centennial changed the call letters to WGNT ("Greater Norfolk Television") in September to fulfill a stipulation imposed by CBN in the transaction.
+After the FCC approved the sale in July, Centennial changed the call letters to WGNT ("Great New Television") on September 17 to fulfill a stipulation imposed by CBN in the transaction.
 After Centennial took control, WGNT initially ran shows inherited from the CBN days, but ended the station's decades-long practice of censoring the small amount of profanity from off-network syndicated programming.
 As the 1990s began, Centennial began mixing in more modern programming, such as talk shows like The Rush Limbaugh Show, Ricki Lake and Jerry Springer and the Prime Time Entertainment Network programming service.
 In 1991, it dropped the 11 p.m. repeat of The 700 Club.
-Since 1996, WGNT aired the long-running court show in syndication, Judge Judy.
 By 2003, the series was completely dropped from WGNT's schedule, removing the last link to its CBN days.
-However, it has aired on numerous outlets in the area in the years since then; and following a brief period in late 2016 when The 700 Club returned to WGNT after WTKR launched a local lifestyle program called Coast Live, the show is now on its second stint on WVBT.
+However, it has aired on numerous outlets in the area in the years since then, and following a brief period in late 2016 when The 700 Club returned to WGNT after WTKR launched a local lifestyle program called Coast Live, the show began its second stint on WVBT.